RedisLabs/redis-enterprise-azure/README.md

     rlec_binary: name of the binary for RLEC. used to help rename the downloaded binary.

+    rlec_license_file: reference to the local rlec license file in the form a of a local path "~/path_to_rlec_license_file.txt"

     rlec_admin_account_name: database administration account for RLEC cluster.
     TODO: change this value before use.